MENUMENU

 Instructions

-• Place the dried apricots into a food processor, blender or Thermomix.
+• Chop the apricots: Place the dried apricots into a food processor or blender.
+Blitz until finely chopped.

-• Add the sweetened condensed milk and coconut and mix together for 5-10 seconds on low speed until completely combined.
+• Mix: Add the sweetened condensed milk and coconut.
+Mix 5-10 seconds, Speed 3 or until combined.

-• Roll the balls in the extra coconut.
+• Roll: Roll tablespoon-sized balls and coat in extra coconut.

 Notes